Want to upgrade your gaming PC this year and wondering when the GPU prices might drop?

 - Reduce that number by 10Mhz.

-- Now work on the memory – overclock it between 10-15% to really up the perfomance you’re getting.
+- Now work on the memory – overclock it between 10-15% to really up the performance you’re getting.

 - Hit a limit?
 Check your temp and power limit to reach the max this baby can give you.
 Then test again.
-Remember, the maximum overclock varies from graphic card to graphic card.
+Remember, the maximum overclock varies from graphic card to graphic card, so do a quick Google search with your GPU model and add “overclocking” as a keyword to see what others are doing.